-All of this (with the exception of the Chagall ceiling) sprang from the mind of a young, unknown architect named Charles Garnier, who won a competition launched by Napoléon III.
+All of this (with the exception of the Chagall ceiling) sprang from the mind of a young, unknown architect named Charles Garnier, who won a competition launched when Napoleon III decided the time had come to build himself an opera house.
 Though the first stone was laid in 1862, work was held up by war, civil unrest, and a change in regime; the Palais Garnier was not inaugurated until 1875.
 Some contemporary critics found it a bit much (one called it “an overloaded sideboard”), but today it is generally acknowledged as a masterpiece of the architecture of the epoch.

 You can visit the building on your own (for a fee), but with so much history and so many good stories, you might want to take advantage of the guided visits in English (15.50€ adults, 8.50€ children 9 and under; Wed, Sat, and Sun at 11:30am and 2:30pm; daily July–Aug and French school vacations 11:30am and 2:30pm).
 Or simply buy tickets to a show.